-An idea that stemmed from a virtual meetup hackathon and evolved into a refined semi-finalist contact alert iOS app, COVID Trace holistically limits the spread of the COVID-19 through contact tracing, while also informing the public about the changing environment around them.
+An idea that stemmed from a virtual meetup hackathon and evolved into a refined contact alert iOS app, COVID Trace holistically limits the spread of the COVID-19 through contact tracing, while also informing the public about the changing environment around them.

 NEURON DESIGN CHALLENGE

 Christopher Sayas, Faezeh Taghva, Ivy Ho, Shreya Gupta, & Me!

 HCL MICROSOFT HACKATHON REDESIGN

 Designers: Ivy Ho, Shreya Gupta, & Me!